AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 **File:** AccessEnabler/headers/AccessEnabler.h

 **Description:** Establishes the identity of the Programmer.
-Each Programmer is assigned a unique ID upon registering with Adobe for the Adobe Pass authentication system.
+Each Programmer is assigned a unique ID upon registering with Adobe for the Adobe Pass Authentication system.
 When dealing with SSO and remote tokens the authentication state can change when the application is in the background, setRequestor can be called again when the application is brought into foreground in order to synchronize with the system state (fetch a remote token if SSO is enabled or delete the local token if a logout happened in the meantime).

 The server response contains a list of MVPDs together with some configuration information that is attached to the identity of the Programmer.
 The server response is used internally by the AccessEnabler code.
 Only the status of the operation (i.e., SUCCESS/FAIL) is presented to your application via the `setRequestorComplete:` callback.